adrian154/blog/public/blogposts/astro/blogpost.md

 Now let's zoom out&hellip;

+TODO-Image

 &hellip;yikes.
 We've got some pretty severe vignetting!
 This generally happens because our optics transmit less light towards the edges of the image.
 On a smaller level, our images also suffer from **photo response non-uniformity (PRNU)**, where different pixels have different sensitivity to light.
 We can correct both of these problems by taking pictures of a uniform source of illumination.
 This yields a **flat frame**, which we can divide our image by to neutralize the vignette and PRNU.

 Of course, the flat frames themselves need to be calibrated.
 Specifically, we need to take dark frames using the same settings as the flat frames and perform dark-frame subtraction.

-## Flat-field Corrections
+This is what our final calibration pipeline looks like:

+TODO-Pipeline

 # Alignment

+Now that our light frames are calibrated, we are ready to combine them.
+There's one problem, though: due to tracking errors, our light frames may be at different alignments, which we must detect and adjust by translating or rotating the images.

+To do that, we must first accurately detect the

 # Stacking

 # Post-processing